YanWin/StickyInformationHANK/README.md

 *Auclert, Adrien, Matthew Rognlie, and Ludwig Straub.
 Micro jumps, macro humps: Monetary policy and business cycles in an estimated HANK model.
 No. w26647.
 National Bureau of Economic Research, 2020.

-The work so far is summarized in the HANKnoSticky.ipynb where I run the model and plot things like the consumption function and IRFs.
+The work so far is summarized and made reproducable in notebooks in the "notebooks" folder.
+This folder consists of the following files:
+- HANKnoSticky.ipynb reproduces the baseline model without sticky information and carries out some testing
+- HANKSticky.ipynb reproduces the sticky information model